alexlimxiangwei/CSC3107_Information_Visualisation/inflation_poster.typ

 ], caption: figure.caption(
 position: bottom,
 [
-Yearly Percentage Change in Consumer Prices for major catergories of goods in the USA, published by NBC News.
+Yearly Perntage Change in Consumer Prices for major catergories of goods in the USA, published by NBC News.
 ]),
 kind: "quarto-float-fig",
 supplement: "Figure",